EBendinelli/bndy-site/src/data/blog/syncing-obsidian-notes-with-astro.md

 Now, the issue is that my IDE is *not* my favourite Markdown editor.
 Obsidian is.
 So with everything setup, I looked for the best way to achieve the following: **writing my blog posts in Obsidian and have them automatically synced with my Astro site which is hosted on GitHub**.
 This is all desktop based, I don't care about publishing from my phone.

-After some research I identified three options:
+After some research I identified three options and ended up using two for different scenarii:

 1. Open my local clone of the GitHub repository with Obsidian: easy to setup but: I didn't like the idea of having a second vault open (which I need to setup with all the nice things I already use, like [Templater](https://github.com/SilentVoid13/Templater)) and, I would need to open the terminal or my IDE to stash/commit/push changes.
-2. Sync scripts: relatively elegant solution, just run a script when I'm done writing that copies it to my local clone of the site.
-[Rach Smith's Obsidian-to-astro-sync](https://github.com/rachsmithcodes/obsidian-to-astro-sync/tree/main?tab=readme-ov-file) (related [blog post](https://rachsmith.com/automating-obsidian-to-astro/))  seems like a good way to implement this, although I haven't tested it.
-The good part is that it processes images and links and allows to keep a very clean structure in your Obsidian vault.
-But I didn't like the idea of having to run a JS script after writing, plus I would still need to manually stash/commit/push.
+2. Sync scripts: people have already done the hard work.
+[Rach Smith's Obsidian-to-astro-sync](https://github.com/rachsmithcodes/obsidian-to-astro-sync/tree/main?tab=readme-ov-file) (related [blog post](https://rachsmith.com/automating-obsidian-to-astro/)) is a script that copies the files in a designated it to a local clone of your site.
+The good part is that it processes images and links and maintain a very clean structure in your Obsidian vault.
+This is the solution I use when I need a local preview.
-3. Obsidian git + sparse checkout: pulling my website content directory inside my Obsidian vault.
-This is inspired by [Steph Ango's (CEO of Obsidian) setup](https://stephango.com/vault) and it's the option I ended up choosing.
+3. Obsidian git + sparse checkout: a hybrid setup to pull my website content directory inside Obsidian.
+This is inspired by [Steph Ango's (CEO of Obsidian) setup](https://stephango.com/vault), its' what I use when I blindly trust the output and just want to push content straight to my site.

-Here is how it works.
+Here is how I implement option 3.
 ### Obsidian git + sparse checkout

-Fair warning: this is not the easiest to setup, but in my opinion the resulting workflow is worth it.

-The idea is basically to have only a part of my GiHub repository cloned locally (the part with the content `src/data/` and `src/assets/images`) inside my Obsidian vault.
+The idea with this method is to have only a part of my GiHub repository (the part with the content `src/data/` and `src/assets/images`) pulled inside my Obsidian vault.
 This has two benefits: 1.
 I have my content available inside my existing Obsidian vault, and 2.
-I can easily stash/commit/push with the Git integration.
+I can easily push content to my repo with the Git integration, triggering a GitHub Action that builds and deploy my site.

 This solution makes use of sparse-checkout, a handy little command I did not know about.
 [This GitHub blog post](https://github.blog/open-source/git/bring-your-monorepo-down-to-size-with-sparse-checkout/) was immensely useful to understand how to use it.

 *Two notable downsides*:
 - Images inside of blog posts won't display because paths are different (this would also happen with the first option described above)
-- Slightly cumbersome directory structure (posts will appear in `Blog/src/data/blog/`)
+- Slightly cumbersome directory structure (posts are stored appear in `Blog/src/data/blog/`)

 #### How to